Get The Help You Need (504) 586-5200

 A spinal contusion is the most common spinal cord injury.
 It results in bruising, bleeding and swelling near the cord.
 Patients will suffer symptoms of paralysis, but the debilitation is usually temporary, and patients recover to live normal lives.

-If you suffered a spinal injury due to another person’s negligent or reckless actions, contact the The Bowling Christiansen Law Firm.
+If you suffered a spinal injury due to another person’s negligent or reckless actions, contact the The Bowling Law Firm.
 A medical malpractice attorney can investigate the crash, gather evidence and handle settlement negotiations on your behalf.

 David A. Bowling has more than 30 years of trial experience.
 Call (504) 586-5200 to schedule a consultation.